top of page

 The WSU Honey Bees + Pollinators Program is listed on Michigan State University's MSU Extension Pollinators & Pollination site which lists beekeeping and pollinator webinars from university extension programs across the United States.
 You can access these programs from wherever you are in the country at their website here.

-Shared by Kathleen Clerc
+Kathleen Clerc

 Buzzworthy Beekeeper